Want an electric car priced like a top-spec Toyota Corolla Cross, Kia Seltos or Mazda CX-30? The MG ZS EV has already achieved price parity.

 The MG ZS EV is backed by a strong seven-year, unlimited kilometre vehicle and battery warranty with no parts exclusions, unlike the BYD Atto 3.

-The Chinese car brand only requires servicing every 24 months/20,000km (whichever occurs first) with every visit priced at $268, except the 96 month/80,000km service costing $807.
-It also has a more established network of 80 dealers nationwide.
+The Chinese car brand only requires servicing every 24 months/40,000km (whichever occurs first) with every visit switching between $412 for a minor service and $922 for a major one.

 2023 MG ZS EV Verdict